ifennna/rpn/README.md

 ## Installing

-Binaries for Linux and MacOS can be found in the "releases" folder.
-To install, move the corresponding binary to a folder in your shell's $PATH.
+Download a binary from the [releases](https://github.com/noculture/rpn/releases) page.
+To install, move the binary to a folder in your shell's $PATH.
 You can find out which folders are in the $PATH by running `echo $PATH`

 ## Compiling